Christmas

 • Fresh and dried sage – provides a herby earthiness and a mild minty flavour.
 I love this herb here, the flavour is incredible

-• Plain flour and corn flour – this will help bind everything together so you don’t end up with a filling that falls apart
+• Flours – this will help bind everything together so you don’t end up with a filling that falls apart.
+We’re using plain flour/all purpose and cornflour (this is cornflour for UK readers and corn starch for US)

-• Assemble your wellington ON the tray you will bake it on.
-Line this with greaseproof paper.
-Once it’s assembled, it’ll be near impossible to transfer
+• Assemble your wellington ON the tray you will bake it on – line this with greaseproof paper.
+Once it’s assembled, it’ll be near impossible to transfer unless frozen

 Serve it with my leek and sage stuffing, and my miso roast potatoes.
 I buy pre-made onion gravy, one shortcut is allowed when it’s Christmas!